PGA Tour suspends current and future players who join Saudi-backed LIV Golf league

-(WCMH) — The PGA Tour announced Thursday that it is suspending all current players who joined the Saudi-backed LIV Golf league and will do the same to any player who joins the league in the future.
+(WCMH) — The PGA Tour announced in a statement Thursday it is suspending all current players who joined the Saudi-backed LIV Golf league and will do the same to any player who joins the league in the future.

 This announcement comes on the heels of some of the world’s best golfers deciding to join LIV Golf, including former world No. 1 player Dustin Johnson, 2020 U.S. Open champion Bryson DeChambeau and 2018 Masters champion Patrick Reed.